Geostartico/Trusted-list-browser/documentation/requirements/use_cases.md

 6. if there is an error the user must be informed

-NOTE: from here on the actors are always assumed to be the user
+## USE CASE 1: visualising the list of items

-## USE CASE 1: visualising the list of Countries or types of services
+- description: the user is able to view the list of items given the selected cathegory.
+If no selections were made the user views all the possible items

-- pre-condition: a user opens the program or returns to the initial page
+- pre-condition: none

-- postcondition: the program shows the selected list
+- acceptance criteria:

 - actions:
   - the user visualizes the list of possible sorting algorithms (currently by country or by type)